Borg User Manual

 This target cleans and builds most drones.

-It also cleans and builds the init files as described as for build.
+It also cleans and builds the init files as described for build.

 Command: quick-clean